Jefiozie/nx-jefiozie/articles/deploy-scully-cloudflare.md

 # Summary

-In this article, we have made our Angular app a Jamstack app with help of Scully and deployed it with Cloudflare pages!
-Below some resources that I found helpful when using Cloudflare pages and Scully.
+In this article, we have made our Angular app a JAMstack app with the help of Scully and deployed it with Cloudflare pages!
+Below are some resources that I found helpful when using Cloudflare pages and Scully.
 You can find the example repo [here][repo].

 If you have any questions send me DM via my twitter profile [@jefiozie][@jefiozie]